mmontes11/PhotoAlbum/README.md

 photoalbum
 ==========

-A Wicket + Spring + Hibernate web application with its corresponding Jersey REST service
+A modular Wicket + Spring + Hibernate web application with its corresponding Jersey REST service